probcomp/Gen.jl/docs/src/index.md

 ```

 The `get_choices` method returns a *choice trie*, which is a trie (prefix tree) that contains the values of random choices.
-Printing the choice trie gives a pretty printed representation (incidentally based on JSON):
+Printing the choice trie gives a pretty printed representation:

 ```julia
 print(choices)